yakasov/HardPlus/README.md

 - Can always pick up loot
 - Will always set their target on fire if they are also on fire
 - Always gain a random follow distance bonus, and this bonus is increased by 25%
-- Chance for a zombie to be classified as a 'leader' (can summon reinforcements and gains extra health) has been doubled
+- Chance for a zombie to be classified as a 'leader' (can summon reinforcements and gains extra health) has been increased

 ## Items